Kblack0610/clickytheclicker/scratchpad.md

 - Applications can behave differently with synthetic vs. real mouse events
 - The --i3 flag helps with tiling window managers
 - If window detection fails, use --window-id approach

+## Implementation Lessons

+- When handling screenshots from different libraries (OpenCV, PIL, etc.), check the format and convert as needed (numpy arrays need to be converted to PIL Images for saving)
+- When changing configuration paths, ensure all code paths that access files are updated consistently
+- Error recovery mechanisms should handle recoverable errors gracefully and provide informative messages
+- When working with OCR for text recognition, be aware that font styles, colors, and sizes can affect recognition accuracy
+- Some UI elements (especially with custom fonts or rendering) may require special handling beyond OCR
+- For critical UI elements that need to be clicked reliably, implement fallback mechanisms using window geometry

+## Recent Improvements (April 2025)

+- [X] Fixed indentation error in error_recovery.py (screenshot conversion code)
+- [X] Improved text matching algorithm with fuzzy matching and better normalization
+- [X] Enhanced screenshot capture to return PIL Images consistently
+- [X] Added fallback mechanism for common UI elements that OCR struggles with
+- [X] Added verbose logging for debugging text recognition issues

+## Next Steps

+- [X] Fix indentation errors in image_processor.py
+- [ ] Add more specific UI element handlers for different applications
+- [ ] Create a debug mode to save screenshots with OCR results visualized
+- [ ] Add support for image-based element detection as an alternative to text
+- [ ] Improve error messages with suggestions for manual configuration

+## Current Issues (April 11, 2025)

+- Fixed an indentation error in the `find_text_in_screenshot` method of image_processor.py
+- Need to ensure all code is properly indented for consistent execution